barumau/pandunia/english/107_modeloga.md

 **un bas dai man**
 – a big enough man / a sufficiently big man

-The adverb and adjective together form a compound adverb that can modify a verb or a sentence.
+A degree word together with a modifier forms a _compound adverb_ that can modify a verb or a sentence.
 The compound adverb is placed immediately before the verb that it modifies.